Send the link below via email or IMCopy

 Research Methods in Sociology

-Examining how a person or small group is influenced by society.
-For example, studying how Chinese American students in San Francisco react to gang activity.
+Examining how a person or small group is influenced by social interactions.
+For example,

 The Scientific Method